Blog/Industry

 Why do vague specifications waste time and money?

-If you tell a developer you want "a social app with messaging," you have not described a product.
-You have described hundreds of possible products.
-Clarify whether messaging is real-time or asynchronous, whether conversations are one-to-one or group-based, how media uploads work, what privacy rules apply, and how notifications should behave.
+Unclear specs waste everyone's time and money.
+When you tell a developer you need "a social app with messaging," you've described a thousand different products.
+Specify whether users need real-time chat or asynchronous messages, whether conversations are one-to-one or group-based, how media uploads work, what privacy controls exist, and how notifications function.

 How does poor planning affect hiring timelines?

-LinkedIn Talent Solutions reports that the average time to hire a software developer is 42 days.
-Much of that time is lost to back-and-forth clarification because teams skip the work of defining what they need.
+According to LinkedIn Talent Solutions, it takes an average of 42 days to hire a software developer.
+Most of that time is spent exchanging questions because teams skip the upfront work of defining their needs.

 How do you evaluate developer portfolios effectively?

-Review live projects if possible.
-Check whether they still work smoothly, load quickly, and handle obvious edge cases cleanly.
+Review their code samples if available.
+Check whether their previous apps still work, load quickly, and handle edge cases smoothly.

-How does geography affect developer selection and costs?
+How does geography impact developer selection and costs?

-How should you test candidates in an AI-assisted environment?
+What capabilities should you test in an AI-assisted development environment?

 What should you define before development starts?